Face powder: Mineral powder

-Mineral powder comes in a loose powder form consisting of vitamins and minerals.
-It contains a mix of iron, zinc and titanium dioxides, as well as talc, providing health benefits to the skin including anti-inflammatory qualities.
-Mineral powders also limit the clogging of pores and are usually fragrance and preservative free.
+Mineral powder can contain ground and milled particles of iron, talc, zinc and titanium dioxides.
+Mineral powders are usually fragrance and preservative free.

 Translucent powder

 Translucent powder is available in both pressed and loose forms.
 Its use is to mattify the skin to reduce oiliness and shine.
 It can be used for the 'baking' application technique, by brightening up certain areas of the face, offering a long-lasting wear.

 HD powder

 High definition powder is mainly used for people featuring in high-definition film and video to prevent camera flashback, which is the white patches of powdered areas that are highlighted by a camera flash.
 Available in both pressed and loose forms, HD powder can reduce skin shininess, soften out the skin and mattify it.

 Finishing powder

 Finishing powder is mainly used to minimise fine lines and pores.
 It can even out the skin texture and blur out imperfections, used as a final product to complete makeup.
 It is available in both pressed and loose forms.